wangxiaobao1114/LeetCode/README.md

 # LeetCode
 My solutions of LeetCode Problems
 This repository just includes the solution codes.
-Detailed explanations are on http://www.cnblogs.com/wangxiaobao/category/860908.html
+You can refer to http://www.cnblogs.com/wangxiaobao/category/860908.html  for detailed explanations